meecodebymariomurrent/expo-push-notification-server/README.md

 ## General

+### Default user

+When the backend is started a default user is created with the credentials specified in the `database-configuration.json` file

 ### Creating an app identifier

 Start with creating an app identifier in the Expo Push Notification Server UI.